Our Farm Partners

 Darnestown, MD

 This family-owned business has been a treasured part of Montgomery County, Maryland life since 1888.
-Robert and Linda Lewis are the fourth generation to own and operate Lewis Orchards Farm Market at the intersection of MD State Route 28 (Darnestown Road) and Peach Tree Road.
+The Lewis family are the fourth generation to own and operate Lewis Orchards Farm Market at the intersection of MD State Route 28 (Darnestown Road) and Peach Tree Road.
 This farm grows its own fruits and vegetables on its land and provides customers with same-day-picked produce.
 They have a variety of fresh fruits and vegetables, from June through Thanksgiving.

 One Acre Farm